amandamurillo/LIRI/README.md

 `node liri.js do-what-it-says`

 `do-what-it-says` is a command that reads the random.txt file and executes the parameters inside of it.
-By default, it is set to 'spotify-this-song, I Want It That Way'
+By default, it is set to 'spotify-this-song, I Want It That Way'.

 <img width="1222" alt="screen shot 2018-12-09 at 4 10 49 pm" src="https://user-images.githubusercontent.com/40437294/49704916-f0b41000-fbcd-11e8-9e24-63b43dfaeb32.png">